ManpreetShorthillsAI/Assignment_3-Linux_and_Sql-/README.md

 This project involves creating a database table called orders, inserting sample data into it, and running SQL queries to filter and sort the data.
 The orders table stores details about customer orders, including order ID, customer ID, order date, and the total amount.
 Sample data is added for various customers and orders, allowing for meaningful queries.
-1.The SQL queries demonstrate how to retrieve and analyze order data:
+Wrote three queries to get-
-Filter orders where the total amount is between 100 and 500.
+1.Filter orders where the total amount is between 100 and 500.
 2.Retrieve and sort orders by total amount in ascending order.
 3.Filter orders with a total amount between 100 and 500, placed within the last 30 days.
 These examples showcase basic SQL operations like filtering, sorting, and working with date intervals to analyze order data effectively.